 To prevent early childhood cavities, parents first have to find out their child’s risk of developing cavities.
 They also need to learn how to manage diet, hygiene and fluoride to prevent problems.

 Why should I bring my child to the dentist?

 Prevention is the best approach to dentistry and we therefore encourage you to bring your child in for regular check-ups.
 Such visits will reduce the cost that you may need to spend on your child’s teeth in the future.

 At Coastal Dental we believe it is in everyones best interest to ensure that your child has a pleasant experience so that they will have a positive image of the dental surgery which will make future treatments easier.
-We will talk with you about your child’s overall oral health, including development, teething and your child’s bite.
-We will also discuss soft tissues such as gums and cheeks, oral habits such as sucking and factors that affect the risk of cavities, such as diet, hygiene practices and fluoride use.
+We will talk with you about your child’s oral health, including development, teething and your child’s bite. childrens dentist discuss soft tissues such as gums and cheeks, oral habits such as sucking and factors that affect the risk of cavities, such as diet, hygiene practices and fluoride use.

 Your child’s baby teeth are very important for eating a good diet, jaw growth, appearance, speech and most importantly, to keep the spacing for their adult teeth.
 It is important that your child’s baby teeth are looked after well despite the fact that these teeth will be replaced by adult teeth.
 Baby teeth may be lost early as a result of tooth decay.

 Early diagnosis and corrective treatment of irregular growth can help improve not just your childs appearance but most importantly the function of the mouth and surrounding structures.